TomBrien/cardiffwaste-ha/README.md

 A, currently very, basic integration to provide waste collection date sensors for those whose waste is collected by Cardiff Council.

-## Please Note

-Right now this integration is in early-stage development still.
-It works for me and contains some basic address validation so should be robust but right now anyone else's mileage may vary.

 ## Installation

 ### HACS